vatsanTraining/angular17_training_aug_2025/README.md

 ## Styling

-Bootstrap CSS is added to the package Json
+Bootstrap CSS is added to the project
 Those who clone the project can add Styling to thier choice If time permits I will enhance the styling and update the repoisotry